osirislab/ctf101/docs/forensics/what-is-wireshark.md

 # Wireshark
+!!! note "Note from our infrastructure team"

+    "Wireshark saved me hours on my last tax return! - David"

+    "[Wireshark] is great for ruining your weekend and fixing pesky networking problems!" - Max"

+    "Wireshark is the powerhouse of the cell. - Joe"

+    "Does this cable do anything? - Ayyaz"

 [Wireshark](http://www.wireshark.com) is a network protocol analyzer which is often used in CTF challenges to look at recorded network traffic.
 Wireshark uses a filetype called PCAP to record traffic.
 PCAPs are often distributed in CTF challenges to provide recorded traffic history.